 By placing the actor diagram and process diagram below each other when creating an assignment view, you have a good overview.
 To position both diagrams below each other, click Window > Stacked in the ribbon.

-Like for the color view, the coloring of sub-processes for the assignment view can be specified at the Graphics options.
+Like for the color view, the coloring of sub-processes for the assignment view can be specified at the graphics options for diagrams and views.

 The lanes view splits the actions in an Amber diagram into lanes (sub-processes) based on the action properties.